Taitava/obsidian-shellcommands-documentation/Environments/Custom shells/Windows Subsystem for Linux (WSL).md

 **To begin**, open up the settings panel in Obsidian by pressing the hotkey `Ctrl` + `,` .
 Navigate to _Shell commands_ -> _Environments_ -> _Custom shells_.
 Click the _New custom shell_ button.
 A modal pops up, where you can configure the custom shell's options as described in the below subchapters.

-> [!Attention]
-> The screenshots used on this page are general screenshots for the [[custom shells]] feature, and might not show correct values for WSL.
-They are meant to only show **where** specific values should be defined in. **Always read the configuration values below the images.**

 ## Shell name and description

 ![[Settings-Custom-shell-WSL-Shell-name-and-description.png]]